 One of the mysteries of the English language finally explained.

-Thrombosis in a vein lying deep below the skin, especially in the legs.
-It is a particular hazard of long-haul flying.
+Thrombosis in a vein lying deep below the skin, especially in the legs, often precipitated by immobility during illness or long-distance travel.

 - ‘Patients have an increased risk of blood clots, which can result in stroke, myocardial infarction, deep-vein thrombosis, and post-operative complications following cardiovascular surgery.’